-Or is wearing glasses or contact lenses during the day a hassle?
+- Find wearing glasses or contact lenses during the day a hassle

-- Do you play any kind of sport, especially water sports such as swimming or surfing?
+- Play sport, especially water sports such as swimming or surfing

 - Are concerned about worsening myopia (short-sightedness)

-- Do you work in dry or dusty environments, for example building & construction or outdoor work?
+- Work in dry or dusty environments, for example building & construction, mining or outdoors

-- Do you experience dry eyes in air-conditioned office environments?
+- Experience dry eyes in air-conditioned office environments

 - Enjoy going to the beach

-- Are you concerned about the risks of laser surgery (LASIK, PRK etc)?
+- Are concerned about the risks of laser surgery (LASIK, PRK etc)

-- Or. do you simply dislike wearing glasses (or conventional contact lenses) during the day?
+- Simply dislike wearing glasses (or conventional contact lenses) during the day